wesavetheworld/webprice/README.md

     $ webprice http://www.amazon.co.uk/Untrue-Burial/dp/B000WTBMBK

-This link has to not have the ?ref part of the URL
+This link has to not have the `?ref` part of the URL and no trailing `/`

-or can give price compared to hard coded  budget difference with a -b flag.
+or can give price compared to hard coded  budget difference with a `-b` flag.

     $ webprice -b